 Opiate Detoxification with Buprenorphine (Subutex) or Methadone

-Methadone and buprenorphine (Subutex) are used as substitution therapy in opioid dependence.
+Methadone and buprenorphine (Subutex) are used as substitution therapy to avoid withdrawals and achieve stabilisation in opiate dependence treatment.
 A withdrawal regimen after stabilisation with methadone or buprenorphine should be attempted only after careful consideration.
-Enforced withdrawal is ineffective for sustained abstinence, and it increases the risk of patients relapsing and subsequently overdosing due to loss of tolerance.
-Complete withdrawal from opioids usually takes between 4 and 12 weeks in a community setting.
+Enforced reduction or detoxification is ineffective for sustained abstinence, it can precipitate withdrawal symptoms, increasing the risk of relapse and eventually overdose due to loss of tolerance.
+Complete detoxification from opioids usually takes between 4 and 12 weeks in a community setting.

-A new buprenorphine prolonged-release injection (Buvidal) administered under the skin, either once a week or once a month, is available to our patients.
-No need for daily or weekly pick up from chemist, nor supervised consumption!
+A new buprenorphine prolonged-release injection (Buvidal) administered under the skin, either once a week or once a month, is available to our patients at our London-based treatment clinic.
+No need for daily or weekly pick up from chemist, nor supervised consumption.

 Our approach to reduction and detox